rl1987/trickster.dev/tricksterblog/content/post/how-do-they-try-to-block-bots-a-broad-review-of-automation-countermeasures.md

 TLS fingerprinting
 ------------------

 HTTP/2 is pretty much never used in plaintext form.
-After, you cannot let the dirty people from NSA just watch the unencrypted traffic without any problems.
+After all, you cannot let the dirty people from NSA to just watch the unencrypted traffic without any problems.
 However, TLS protocol is also very complex.
 It involves a great deal of technical details in the client traffic (protocol version, list of extensions, proposed cryptographic protocols, etc.) that betray what kind of client